Horner's syndrome: Causes

 Scheme showing sympathetic and parasympathetic innervation of the pupil and sites of a lesion in Horner's syndrome.

-Horner's syndrome is usually an acquired medical condition that results from a disease, but may also be congenital (inborn, associated with heterochromatic iris,birth trauma or injury to the nerves or carotid artery during delivery, lack of development (agenesis) of the carotid artery) or iatrogenic (caused by medical treatment or medical procedures).
+Horner's syndrome is usually an acquired medical condition that results from a disease, but may also be congenital (inborn, associated with heterochromatic iris, birth trauma or injury to the nerves or carotid artery during delivery, lack of development (agenesis) of the carotid artery) or iatrogenic (caused by medical treatment or medical procedures).
 In rare cases, Horner's syndrome may be caused by repeated, minor head trauma, such as being hit with a soccer ball.
-Although most causes are relatively benign, Horner's syndrome may reflect serious disease in the neck or chest (such as a Pancoast tumor (tumor in the apex of the lung) or thyrocervical venous dilatation).
+Although most causes are relatively benign, Horner's syndrome may reflect serious disease in the neck or chest (such as a Pancoast tumor or thyrocervical venous dilatation).